Identity Theft Resources

 Note: If you know you'll need to apply for a loan or credit card in the near future, a 90-day fraud alert could be a simpler choice.
 Learn about the differences between a fraud alert and a credit freeze.

-- If you aren't already using Cornell’s Two-Step Login service, sign up and then choose the option to expand where you use it.
+- If you aren't already using Cornell’s Two-Step Login service, enroll now and choose the option to expand where you use it.

 - Be suspicious of ALL phone calls and emails that request personal information, or threaten that you'll lose access to something if you don't log in or respond.
-If you think it might be real, look up the company's contact information and ask.
+If you think it might be real, look up the company's contact information and contact them directly.
 Read more tips on spotting fraudulent emails.